 Sole Proprietor Advantages:

 A sole proprietorship offers several benefits.
 If you are just starting and testing the waters, you are the only owner (U.S. citizen), you are not looking to bring in a partner and you do not need significant capital or your business has a low chance to be sued and you are not in a high growth industry then sole proprietorship would be a good fit for you.
 Some examples of a sole proprietorship include a single-person artist, small grocery store, plumber, carpenter, electrician, web designer, farmer, boutique owner, floral shop, barbershop, or restaurant.

 - All profits/losses are passed through to the owner's tax return and you are only responsible for paying personal federal, state, local, and Federal Insurance Contributions Act (FICA) taxes.
 You are not required to pay any specific business taxes or unemployment taxes.

 Sole Proprietor Disadvantages:

-- Sole proprietor uses your social security number and this means your credit is not separate from your business credit.
-This can make it difficult to obtain funding and to build business credit.
+- The sole proprietor uses your social security number and this means your credit is not separate from your business credit.
+This can make it difficult to obtain funding and build business credit.